 - Limit sodium (salt) to about 2,300 mg per day.
 You may need to eat even less sodium if you have certain medical conditions.
 Foods high in sodium include soy sauce, potato chips, and soup.

 - Limit alcohol.
 Ask your healthcare provider if it is safe for you to drink alcohol.
 If alcohol is safe for you to have, eat a meal when you drink alcohol.
 If you drink alcohol on an empty stomach, your blood sugar may drop to a low level.
-Women should limit alcohol to 1 drink per day.
-Men should limit alcohol to 2 drinks per day.
+Women 21 years or older and men 65 years or older should limit alcohol to 1 drink a day.
+Men aged 21 to 64 years should limit alcohol to 2 drinks a day.
 A drink of alcohol is 5 ounces of wine, 12 ounces of beer, or 1½ ounces of liquor.

 Other ways to manage your diabetes:

 - Control your blood sugar level.
 Test your blood sugar level regularly and keep a record of the results.
 Ask your healthcare provider when and how often to test your blood sugar.
 You may need to check your blood sugar level at least 3 times each day.

 - Talk to your healthcare provider about your weight.
 Ask if you need to lose weight, and how much you need to lose.
 If you are overweight, you may need to make other changes to lose weight.
 Ask your healthcare provider to help you create a weight loss program.